 - So and so is not going to like it.

-Long sighs…shrugged shoulders…or any animation that displays a sense of disgust or lack of initial support should also be discouraged.
+Additionally, long sighs, shrugged shoulders, or any animation which displays a sense of disgust or lack of initial support should also be discouraged.

-There should be plenty of time to critique ideas before they are implemented, but for a brainstorming session you want every idea on the table.
-There are no bad ideas at this point.
-In fact, the one that may seem the worst idea of all may be the trigger for someone else’s spark of genius.
+There should be plenty of time to critique ideas before they are implemented, but when looking for new ideas you want EVERY idea on the table.
+There are no bad ideas at this point – capture all of them.
+In fact, the one, which may seem the worst idea of all, may be the trigger for someone else’s spark of genius.

 This is a great time to encourage randomness.
-I’ve even led us to play games prior to a brainstorming session.
+I’ve even led us to play games prior to starting such a meeting.

-New ideas are usually out there..they just need to be brought to the table.
-That’s the point of brainstorming.
+New ideas are usually out there – they just need to be brought to the table.
+That’s the main benefit of this type process.

-What ideas can you add for productive brainstorming?
+What ideas can you add for productive idea generation?